 The GSMA has said that the 28GHz band is of particular interest for 5G – its use has already been permitted in the United States and is being closely studied in South Korea and Japan.
 If used, it would complement the 26GHz band already supported by the European Union, as the same equipment could easily support both bands.
 This would help to lower device costs and speed up global adoption.
 The 28GHz band is also the only one that allows full 5G speeds, as it isn’t as fragmented and congested as the 26GHz band.

 Then, re-farming the current 2G, 3G and 4G spectrum bands into 5G will be crucial, and the sooner Ofcom provides visibility on this key topic, the better, as each MNO needs time to define its 5G network strategy.

 The Government must also revisit business rates – the densification of networks from dozens of thousands of towers to hundreds of thousands of small cells will increase these costs to unsustainable levels, jeopardising innovation and investment.

-There is also the challenge of avoiding the creation of a digital divide between urban areas and rural areas, as materially densifying rural networks or rolling out high-frequency spectrum bands in these environments would be economically challenging.
+There is also the challenge of avoiding the creation of a digital divide between urban areas and suburban areas, as materially densifying suburban networks or rolling out high-frequency spectrum bands in these environments would be economically challenging.
 The Government could consider modifying the spectrum auction rules to lower prices and annual fees against 5G coverage obligations, especially along railways and main roads.

 5G can only be rolled out at scale if dark fibre is available with the right capability to reach each mobile tower and each small cell, and at competitive prices – to deliver both 5G speed and low latency.
 Such capability and affordability are not yet available in the UK, so this is a key challenge to solve in the years to come.